 It is possible to zoom in to view individual shutters in the MSA Configuration Editor, as shown in Figure 3.

 Zooming in to shutter level is accomplished by clicking the right mouse button and dragging downward.
 This is usually enabled on a trackpad by using two fingers at once and dragging in an upward motion.
-Use the downward motion to zoom back out.
+Use a downward motion to zoom back out.
 A scroll action with the mouse can be used on some platforms.
 Using the arrow keys to zoom in and out is yet another option that works on some platforms.
-On a Mac, there are keystrokes that can be used for zooming: command-"+" to zoom in, command-"-" to zoom out, and command-"0" to reset or re-initialize the display.
+On a Mac, there are keystrokes that can be used for zooming: command-"+" to zoom in, command-"-" to zoom out, and command-"0" to reset or reset the display.

 Manipulating the shutters